birds-on-mars/canairy/README.md

-# OpenAirFlow
+# Canairy

-**Why a rooster should crow in your office**
+You don’t smell it, you don’t see it, but when the canary falls off the perch, there’s something wrong with your airflow!” - Just like the workers in the coal mines, that used canaries to be warned of deadly gases, you can use the animals in your modern workspaces - No bird will be hurt, we promise!

-Everyone is talking about Airflow. - We took its name at face value and created a kit for you to solve another problem everyone is talking about as well: Whether you are three or a thousand employees - organizations are now facing the challenge of airing spaces to prevent viruses from spreading within their teams.
+Canairy is an open source application provided to you to coordinate your airing and prevent viruses from spreading within your team.
+To solve the problem every company is currently facing we use „Apache Airflow”, a workflow management platform that is on everyones lips when it comes to the productive and sustainable development of AI.

-Although talking about real viruses, we are tackling the issue by using a virtual tool that is already integrated in our work at Birds on Mars: "Apache Airflow", a workflow management platform which is currently on everyones lips when it comes to the productive and sustainable development of AI.
-Our open source library "OpenAirFlow", provided to you on the golden docker tray, coordinates your airing by the crowing of a rooster.
+Just install the software on a Raspberry Pi, set the times of your “airflow” according to your individual conditions and be reminded regularly to air your place!
+How?
+Let the canary sing.

-Just install the software on a Raspberry Pi, set the times of your "airflow" according to your individual conditions and be reminded regularly to air your place!
-Join in, bring airflow into your environment and help us develop a second version with integrated CO2 sensors.
-We are excited about your ideas!
+Join in, bring airflow into your environment and help us develop the next level with integrated CO2 sensors.
+We’re excited about your ideas!

 ## Project Setup